bundlewrap/bundlewrap/docs/content/guide/dev_item.md

         def display_dicts(self, cdict, sdict, keys):
             """
             Given cdict and sdict as implemented above, modify them to better suit interactive presentation.
-The keys parameter is the return value of display_keys (see below) and provided for reference only.
+The keys parameter is a list of keys whose values differ between cdict and sdict.

             Implementing this method is optional.
             """
-            return (cdict, sdict)
+            return (cdict, sdict, keys)

-        def display_keys(self, cdict, sdict, keys):
-            """
-            Given a list of keys whose values differ between cdict and sdict, modify them to better suit presentation to the user.

-            Implementing this method is optional.
-            """
-            return keys

         def fix(self, status):
             """